interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 #### Response Format

-A successful result uses the HTTP response code **200 OK**.
+A successful result uses the HTTP response code **201 Created** ONLY if the fulfillment was executed or canceled as a result of this request.
+This method returns **200 OK** if the fulfillment matched a condition, but the transfer had already been executed or canceled before processing this request.
 The message body of the response is the submitted fulfillment as plain text.
-A ledger MUST return a successful response if and only if the transfer was executed or canceled as a result of this request.

 #### Example